Robert David Bennett: Execution

 David Bennett (alias Robert Bennett) was hanged in Pentridge Gaol at Coburg on 26 September 1932, aged 57 years.

 Before the execution was carried out Bennett was asked whether he had anything to say.
 He responded by giving a lengthy and detailed statement lasting over seven minutes, which covered aspects of his trial and appeal, as well as details about his conviction and release in Western Australia twenty years earlier.
 Speaking in a "calm, unemotional manner" he claimed "he had never done anything to deserve the extreme penalty" and that his hanging was to "appease a vengeful public".

 When the sentence was carried out Bennett's death was instantaneous.
-His execution was the first to be carried out at Pentridge Gaol after the closure of Melbourne Gaol in 1924.
+His execution was the first to be carried out at Pentridge Prison after the closure of Melbourne Gaol in 1924.